GitHubNK305/test/README.md

 # Demo 2

-This is a demo just to show that how to use this github account.
+This is a demo just to show how to use this GitHub account.